Using getStaticProps with CMS Data

 - category data

 The related article on `getStaticProps` versus `getServerSideProps` covers the broader rendering choice.
-In CMS work, the key habit is to keep the data fetching specific enough that the page is understandable.
+With CMS data, the practical habit is to keep the query specific enough that the page model is easy to understand.

-Avoid fetching a whole CMS response and passing it directly into the component.
+Avoid passing a whole CMS response into a component and hoping the component knows what to do with it.
 Normalise the shape the page actually needs.

 Validate CMS Assumptions Before Rendering

-CMS data can be incomplete, even when the content model marks fields as required.
+CMS data can be incomplete even when the content model looks strict.

 - title